Profile information

 General Maintenance

-We are happy to share all our knowledge on the Dutch culture and language, discuss all we know about sustainable building (never enough, but a good start), architecture and project management.
+We are happy to share all our knowledge of Dutch culture and language, and discuss all we know about sustainable building (never enough, but a good start), architecture and project management.
 If your skill level is still low: no worries, we can work together on improving it (as we are every day improving our own under-development skills and knowledge).

 And ... you would be staying in a real Limburgse Hoeve.Projects involving children